matt-plank/matt-plank/README.md

 I've worked on a range of projects, such as:
 * Python Deep Learning Library and RESTful API
 * Golang Deep Learning Library and RESTful API
-* Reinforcement learning with simulated environments
+* Reinforcement learning for games such as Chess